 Familiarize yourself with the previous and present exhibitions at galleries that interest you, and note what sort of art they typically display.

-Take note of what you’re seeing on display in galleries, particularly the ones you’d love to have your work exhibited in.
-Certain galleries and curators may have their own style or preference when it comes to pieces they choose.
+Take note of what you see on display in galleries, particularly the ones you’d love to have your work exhibited in.
+Certain galleries and curators may have their own style or preference for the pieces they choose.

 Before wasting your time and the gallery owner’s time, determine whether your work is appropriate for a gallery and if it fits the themes, styles, and media seen there.